Tools, techniques, applications and limitations.

-This programme provides an understanding and awareness of the tools and techniques available for hazard identification, where they can be applied and what limitations may exist.
+This course provides an understanding and awareness of the tools and techniques available for hazard identification, where they can be applied and what limitations may exist.

 Hazard identification is the first step of the risk assessment process and a hazard missed is a hazard uncontrolled.